aromanenko-dev/labs-beam-ml/README.md

 ### Spark Runner

 Run the Portable Job Server from the main Beam git branch of the given version.
-Note: A docker image will be soon available.
+Note: A docker image will be available soon.

     ./gradlew :runners:spark:job-server:runShadow